 The phone call from the U.S. State Department told authorities at Emory University Hospital to prepare for the arrival of the first of two U.S. Ebola patients.
 Dr. Kent Brantly was being rushed by air ambulance from Liberia to Atlanta for treatment on the hospital’s serious communicable diseases unit, where a medical team trained to respond to this level of health crisis assembled.
 Nancy Writebol would arrive three days later.
 Four Ebola patients in all would be treated at Emory Hospital from August to October 2014.

-Dr. Jay Varkey, Arts ’98, left, an infectious diseases specialist and assistant professor of medicine, was a member of the team called into action.
+Dr. Jay Varkey, Arts ’98, right, an infectious diseases specialist and assistant professor of medicine, was a member of the team called into action.